 When we lived in Canberra, our lovely friends at Church would bring us some Figolli (traditional Maltese Easter biscuits) every Easter Sunday.
 As they were such a favourite with all of us, when we moved to Adelaide we decided that we couldn’t be without Figolli at Easter, and so we started making them ourselves.

 This has just been our third Easter in Adelaide and I’m pretty confident that we’ve perfected them by now – consistently getting a rich buttery biscuit outside and perfectly chewy almond-citrus filling.
-We tend to to make ours round or oval-shaped (although by all means use any shape you like) and decorate them simply with pastel icing and topped with a speckled egg.
+We tend to to make ours round (although by all means use any shape you like) and decorate them simply with pastel icing and topped with an Easter egg.
 Do yourself a favour and try them!

 400g plain flour, sifted

 Grated rind of 1 lemon

 In a food processor, blitz flour, sugar & butter until it resembles fine breadcrumbs.

 Add egg yolks, lemon zest & sufficient cold water to bring the dough together.
 Knead gently to form a smooth ball and then cover in cling film and refrigerate for 20mins.

 Meanwhile, add the lemon zest, orange blossom water, egg whites & sugar to the ground almonds.
 Mix until combined.

 Preheat oven to 180°C or 160°C fan-forced.